-- The inventor who is recognized as the technology leader in his domain. - The "business guy" who is bringing business and industry knowledge to the company. - The technologist who has been the inventor's "right hand man." - The research team member who happened to be at the right place at the right time, but hasn't and won't contribute much to the technology or the company.
+- The inventor who is recognized internationally as the technology leader in his domain. - The "business guy" who is bringing business and industry knowledge to the company. - The research associate or post-doc who has been the inventor's "right hand man." - The research team member who happened to be at the right place at the right time, but hasn't and won't contribute much to the technology or the company.

-If these were all first-time entrepreneurs, it's likely that they would each get 25% of the company's stock, because "it's fair."
+If these were all first-time entrepreneurs, it's very possible that they would each get 25% of the company's stock, because "it's fair."